Great active noise cancelling

 The touch-sensitive ear cups let you swipe left or right to skip between tracks, or up and down in order to adjust volume.
 Tapping will pause or play your music, and if you download the Sony Headphones app then long-pressing the button on the side will activate your phone’s personal assistant.
 You can now also use the app to set that to Amazon Alexa if that’s your assistant of choice.
 Another useful feature is the ability to hear the world around you by cupping your hand over the right earcup.
 This will use active noise cancelling microphones to let outside sounds pass through the headphones instead of them being actively cancelled.
 I found this to be super helpful while listening to announcements on the subway without needing to completely take off my headphones or pause the music.

 How are these headphones built?

 Battery life is also fantastic on the Sony WH-1000XM3 headphones.
 Our sibling site SoundGuys runs every pair of headphones through the same battery test, which is to play music at a constant output of 75dB until the battery runs dry.
-That specific output was chosen because it’s the level that most people should choose for listening safely: 85dB and up is the point where you may start to experience noise-induced hearing loss.
+That specific output was chosen because it’s the level that most people should choose for listening safely.

 Read also: The best Sony headphones you can buy